AucklandMuseum/human-interface-guidelines/content/index.md

 type: index
 ---

-The aim of the Auckland Museum Human Interface Guidelines (HIGs) is to promote **a coherent visitor experience throughout galleries and exhibitions** - maintaining the look and feel over time and across interfaces.
+The aim of the Auckland Museum Human Interface Guidelines (HIGs) is to promote **a coherent digital visitor experience throughout galleries and exhibitions** - maintaining the look and feel over time and across interfaces.

 The HIGs are **for developers and designers** who are creating digital experiences for Auckland Museum.